H1d3r/NullGate/README.md

 # NullGate
-This project implements a comfortable and modern way to use the NTAPI functions using indirect syscalls, coupled with the [FreshyCalls](https://github.com/crummie5/FreshyCalls) method for dynamic syscall number retrieval.
+This project implements a comfortable and modern way to use the NTAPI functions using indirect syscalls, coupled with the [FreshyCalls](https://github.com/crummie5/FreshyCalls) method with a little twist for dynamic syscall number retrieval.
 It also uses a technique that I haven't seen being metioned to bypass windows defender's memory scanning.
 It also implements a classic PoC process injector.

 ## Demo